Ariana Grande Just Made Us Cry With Her Tearful Speech at Billboard Woman of the Year Awards

 Patti LaBelle presented the singer with the honor, calling her "all that and a bag of chips."

-But before the 25-year-old could take the stage, a video of artists like Pharrell and Katy Perry played, where they praised her vocal talents and onstage presence.
+But before the 25-year-old could take the stage, a video of artists like Pharrell and Katy Perry played, where they praised Grande's vocal talents and onstage presence.
 It also touched on the "Dangerous Woman" singer's bravery following the tragic bombing that took place at one of her concerts in Manchester, England in May 2017.

-She then performed a breath-taking rendition of the chart-topping song "Thank U, Next," after which Ariana jokingly thanked every one for attending her quinceanera.
-Once the crowd's laughs subsided, Ariana began to thank the various women, managers and performers who have helped her advance in her career.
+She then performed a breathtaking rendition of the chart-topping song "Thank U, Next," after which Ariana jokingly thanked every one for attending her quinceanera.
+Once the crowd's laughs subsided, Ariana began to thank the various women, managers and performers who have helped her to become the Woman of the Year.
 "This is really special.
-I want to say that I find it interesting that this has been one of the best years in my career and one of the worst years in my life," she said, holding tears back.
+I want to say that I find it interesting that this has been one of the best years in my career and one of like the worst years in my life," she said, holding tears back.

-Ari explained that she isn't asking for sympathy, but wants people who feel like they "no idea what this next chapter brings " to know they're "not alone."

 To see all the glamorous ladies who walked the red carpet at the Billboard Women in Music Awards, check out the gallery below!